 Modern search engines pride themselves on their almost real-time results.
-That is, they are quite good at returning results which include activity (usually in the media or social networks) that has occurred quite recently.
-This works moderately well for current events but isn't much help for time unbound queries.
+That is, they are quite good at returning results which include activity (usually in the media or social networks) that has occurred quite recently ("time-bound").
+This works moderately well for current events but isn't much help for "time unbound" queries.
 For example: searching for a historical event, a technical tutorial, a scientific article, etc.

-In these unbound queries the chance that a better and/or newer resource moving up the rankings without significant expenditure of marketing funds is unlikely.
-It doesn't matter if you just published the most extensive, most beautiful, best organized site on chemistry in the world - it will languish unless you have money power and/or social connections.
+In unbound queries the chance that a better and/or newer resource moves up the rankings without significant expenditure of marketing funds is unlikely.
+It doesn't matter if you just published the most extensive, most beautiful, best organized site on chemistry in the world - it will languish unless you have power in the from of money, time, and/or social connections.

 This is extremely unfortunate as it encourages stagnation in the results and discourages efforts by would-be contributors who give up before (maybe) seeing some traffic results from all their hard work.
 So how do we fix this?

-Monetary Incentive - Users who discover new sites of high value will receive a portion of NeSE's revenue associated with that site.
+Monetary Incentive - Users who discover new sites of high value will receive a portion of Phoebe's revenue associated with that site.

 Discovery Incentive - Everyone loves discovering and sharing something valuable with others, part of human culture - and internet culture in particular - is the creation and sharing of valuable content.